dgamee/alx-system_engineering-devops/0x00-shell_basics/README.md

 * **11. File type**

-  * [11-Lists](11-lists): Bash script that that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the `/boot` directory (in this order), in long format.
+  * [11-Lists](11-lists): Bash script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the `/boot` directory (in this order), in long format.

 * **12. File type**